Chris Nielsen (politician)

-Christian Nielsen (born 1967) is a Canadian politician who serves as the Member of the Legislative Assembly of Alberta for the provincial riding of Edmonton-Decore.
+Christian Nielsen (born 1967) is a Canadian politician who was the Member of the Legislative Assembly of Alberta for the riding of Edmonton-Decore.
 He was elected in the 2015 Alberta election with 68% of the popular vote.
-Within the Legislature, Nielsen serves on a number of standing committees, such as the Standing Committee on Resource Stewardship.
+Within the Legislature, Nielsen was on a number of standing committees, such as the Standing Committee on Resource Stewardship.
 He was previously the deputy chair of the Standing Committee on the Alberta Heritage Savings Trust Fund, a committee devoted to oversight of Alberta's "rainy day" fund, built from past natural resource revenue.

 Background

 Nielsen was born in Winnipeg, Manitoba in 1967, before moving to Edmonton in 1982 with his family.
 He was educated at Northern Alberta Institute of Technology (NAIT), where he attended from 1986 to 1988.
-After his education, Nielsen held jobs in the industrial sector, and was a shipping receiver at a Lucerne Foods icecream plant prior to being elected as an MLA.
+After his education, Nielsen held jobs in the industrial sector, and was a shipping receiver at a Lucerne Foods ice cream plant prior to being elected as an MLA.